North Spokane Corridor

 The $2.2 billion (2009 dollars) project is designed to improve freight and commuter mobility through the Spokane metropolitan area.
-As of 2023, only the northern half from Francis Avenue to U.S. Route 395 is open to traffic; the southern half received state funding in 2015 and is anticipated to be completed by 2029.
+As of 2023, only the northern half from Wellesley Avenue to U.S. Route 395 is open to traffic; the southern half received state funding in 2015 and is anticipated to be completed by December 2030.

 The project is being managed by the Washington State Department of Transportation (WSDOT) and will ultimately create a freeway with a speed limit of 60 mi/h along a new alignment linking Interstate 90 (I-90), to the existing US Route 395 (US 395) 10.5 mi to the north in the Wandermere area.
 When completed, the multi-modal facility is expected to have general travel lanes, with right-of-way reserved for a future high-capacity transit system with park-and-ride lots.
 Additionally, a pedestrian and bicycle trail will run along the entire highway alignment.
 The project is ranked 19 of 43 on the Congressional High Priority Corridor list of the National Highway System.
 When completed, the corridor is expected to carry over 150,000 vehicles per day.